icascudo/RMFE/README.md

 **Main files:**
  - files/twostepinstance.sage:
  Parameters are specified by the class instance specified in file twostepinstance.sage.
 Defining an object in that class requires parameters k1,k2,e1,e2.
-It creates all parameters for a (k,e)-RMFE, stored as variables of the object, including k,e, the intermediate files F, H and its generator polynomials f, h (namely H=F_2[X]/(h)).
+It creates all parameters for a (k,e)-RMFE, stored as variables of the object, including k,e, the intermediate field F=F2^e1 and output field H=F2^e2 and their generator polynomials f, h (namely H=F_2[X]/(h), same with F and f).
 These polynomials are decided by SAGE, and can be modified as instance.h=instance.R(polynomial) where polynomial is written as X^i1+X^i2+...

  - files/twostepRMFE.sage:
  Contains functions computing the application of phi and psi of the RMFE (nevertheless, if the same RMFE is going to be used several times it is recommended to create the generator matrices with the file below, and compute results as a matrix vector multiplication)